-- 1. "To save my marriage" (the marriage is not meeting various needs and so the person goes outside the marriage to fulfill what is perceived to be lacking.
+- "To save my marriage" (the marriage is not meeting various needs and so the person goes outside the marriage to fulfill what is perceived to be lacking.
 In this way, the person can stay in a marriage that might otherwise need to be ended) - 2.
 "If I can get it, why not take it?" (this perspective comes from a "me first" and hedonistic approach to marriage and life.
 It completely disregards marriage commitment and the emotional well-being of the spouse) - 3.
 "It just happened" "We didn't plan it" (this rationale denies personal responsibility, decision making, and marriage commitment) - 4.
 "It's your fault, not mine.
-If you treated me better..." (this position denies personal responsibility and attempts to shift the responsibility for personal behavior to the spouse)
+If you treated me better..." (this position denies personal responsibility and attempts to shift the responsibility for personal behavior to the spouse spouses should directly confront poor treatment)

 Can an affair be good for a marriage?
-Although an affair may focus a couple on improving their marriage, I have never known an affair to be good for a marriage.
+Although an affair may focus a couple on improving their marriage, affairs are seldom "good" for a marriage.
 Can an affair be overcome in a marriage?
 Yes, to varying degrees, in some marriages.